 Fully understanding spoken language is one of the first things to go.
 Then memory, learning new things and problem-solving become a challenge.

-Hearing aids today stop this brain atrophy.
+Hearing aids today help stop this brain atrophy.
 They re-train your brain.
 Studies show that they can slow down cognitive decline and even reverse it.
-In fact, one study reported by AARP showed 80% of people improve after treating their hearing loss.
+In fact, one study reported by AARP showed 80% of people improve cognitive function after treating their hearing loss.